-When fully zoomed-in, the sun appears larger and fills more of the frame.
-As a result, the frame is dominated by a bright object (the sun), and the autoexposure system will compensate by lowering the exposure.
+When fully zoomed in, the sun appears larger and fills more of the frame.
+As a result, the frame is dominated by a bright object (the sun).
+The auto-exposure system will thus compensate by lowering the exposure.
 The sun will appear in the correct exposure with a clearly defined edge.
 This is done by sacrificing the appearance of all the other objects, which now appear dark.
-The camera —rightly so— does not think the other objects —like the sky and the ocean— the objects intended by the photographer.